Skip to content

 Figure 1: In week 1, Peter manually creates the asset and links it to the governance elements needed to ensure the data set is used and protected as laid out in the license.

-Without templating, Peter would need to issue the same sequence of requests to catalog each of the weekly results rom each of the hospitals.
+Without templating, Peter would need to issue the same sequence of (30+) requests to catalog each of the weekly results from each of the hospitals.
 This is a lot of work from Peter, particularly as the number of clinical trials, and participating hospitals rises.
 He may then make a mistake and forget one of the steps in the cataloguing process.

 What if the catalog entry for the Week 1 measurements could be used as a template for cataloguing the subsequent weeks' measurements as shown in figure 2?